 There are also several ʻukulele courses you can join for a modest access fee.
 This is mostly unpersonalized, but also much more affordable.
 Each has its focus and unique presentation.

-- I work for James Hill as an admin for The Ukulele Way, which I feel is one of the best courses available – though I’m probably pretty biased.
-There’s a community page and great support from myself and the crew (including James) for any of the lesson content or technical troubles you might have.
+- The Ukulele Way is one of the best courses available.
+There’s a community page and great support from the crew (including James) for any of the lesson content or technical troubles you might have.

 - The guys at Ukulele Underground have probably been doing video courses the longest and have a large collection.
 Probably the most “hip” operation you’ll find with lot of popular songs and flashy techniques.

 - The new kid on the block is Artistworks, in which Craig Chee & Sarah Maisel are the instructors.
 It has opportunities for video feedback as part of the curriculum.

 There’s nothing quite like a good Mogami cable.
 Like having a car that never breaks down, I’ve never had a single issue with any of my Mogami Gold cables over six or more years of gigging.

 Each is quiet and feels like it will last for many, many years.
 They’re not cheap ($50 for 10′), but with a lifetime warranty you can’t really go wrong.

 I’ve recorded an album on my own, but capturing easy, setup-free, clear audio is another story.
 Thankfully, devices like the Zoom iQ6 ($100) exist.
 Plug it in, open the app, and press record.

 There are probably newer, nicer options available by now, but it’s treated me really well.
 You can hear it in action on this video:

 Santa’s Padded This Year: $100+